cszach/linux-cli-guide/book/chapter00.md

 If you use GNU/Linux, the terminal emulator ships with your desktop environment.
-For instance, if you're using GNOME - the most widely used Linux desktop environment - then a terminal emulator called "GNOME Terminal" (as seen in **Figure 0.6**) should have already been provided as a software component of GNOME, and you can search for it like how you search other applications on your computer.
+For instance, if you're using GNOME - the most widely used Linux desktop environment - then a terminal emulator called _GNOME Terminal_ (as seen in **Figure 0.6**) should have already been provided as a software component of GNOME, and you can search for it like how you search other applications on your computer.